imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/training_tts.md

 !!!
 Note "Why follow this complex format?"

     This format is chosen because it is easy to parse and decode back to audio.
 It is also easy to train a language model on this format.
-On the plus side, this format can help with real-time streaming application in future.
+On the plus side, this format can help with real-time streaming application in future, as we get generation output in timeframe manner.

 ### Data Preprocessing